Nevenall/ghosting-the-edge/manuscript.md

 ### Orientation

 If there's a dark center to a cyberpunk game its corporations and the oppressive domination they represent.
 Corporations are not simply powerful, they are the very structure of power in the same way hereditary nobility was the structure of power in the past.
-Everyone has a relationship to corporations and orientation is simply asking a character “what is your relationship to corporations?”
+Everyone has a relationship to corporations and orientation is simply asking a character "what is your relationship to corporations?"

 I'll describe three possible orientations: Sponsored, Revolutionary, or On the Edge.
 There's no need to pick just one; some people have very complicated relationships to power.